kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 };
 ```

-## Assign to a tenant
+## Attach to a tenant

-Sensors can be assigned to tenant by using the [device-manager/sensor:assign](/kuzzle-iot-platform/device-manager/1/controllers/sensor/assign) API action.
+Sensors can be attached to tenant by using the [device-manager/sensor:attach](/kuzzle-iot-platform/device-manager/1/controllers/sensor/attach) API action.

-When assigned, the sensor document is copied inside the `sensors` collection of the tenant index.
+When attached, the sensor document is copied inside the `sensors` collection of the tenant index.

 ## Link to an asset